AVSystem/developer-zone/docs/Device_tests/Test_actions.md

  - Request type to wait for – the kind of request you want to wait for.
  - Timeout – the time period in seconds within which the uplink request should arrive.
 In case the timeout is up with no request, the action will fail.
- - Waiting message – the message displayed during the test case execution while waiting for the arrival of the uplink request.
+ - Waiting message – the message displayed during the test execution while waiting for the arrival of the uplink request.

 ### Send paused response